 In this article, I’ll look at the history of U.S. trade with Japan; the process of exporting to Japan; understanding cultural complexities; documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Japanese market.

-As of 2016, Japan was ranked fifth in the world as measured by a Purchasing Power Parity (PPP) basis that adjusts for price differences.
+Despite these challenges, Japan’s economy was ranked fourth in the world in 2017 as measured by a Purchasing Power Parity (PPP) basis that adjusts for price differences.
+(CIA World Factbook)

-So what does the Japanese trade relationship with the U.S. look like today?
-In the past several years, Japan has been the single largest source of foreign direct investment into the U.S. market, with an inflow over $31 billion in 2015.
-These investments, in turn, support U.S. jobs and contribute to U.S. economic output and exports.
+In the past several years, Japan has been one of the largest sources of foreign direct investment in the U.S. market, totaling $484 billion in 2018.
+These investments support U.S. jobs and contribute to U.S. economic output and exports.

 Top U.S. Exports to Japan

-According to the Office of the U.S. Trade Representative, the top U.S. export categories to Japan in 2016 according to two-digit HS numbers were:
+According to the U.S. Trade Representative, the top U.S. export categories to Japan in 2019 by two-digit Harmonized System numbers were:

 Exporting to Japan: The Challenges

 Fortunately for exporters interested in exporting to Japan, there are very few trade barriers to overcome.
-Some identified in the Japan Country Commercial Guide include:
+The U.S. International Trade Administration’s (ITA) Country Commercial Guide for Japan identifies a few, including:

 - Cultural barriers, including Japanese/English language barriers, expectations for quality and customer service, and relationship issues and expectations among partners and distributors.